deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 5.0 =
+* Enhancements:
+	* complete redesign of the tracking component
+	* AdSense Linking feature was removed since the new linking procedure does not require a special code anymore
+	* dropping support for Classic Analytics (ga.js) since all properties were transfered to Universal Analytics
+	* Events are now tracked using a JS file instead of in-line JavaScript
+	* multiple improvements for events tracking accuracy
+* New Features:

 = 4.9.6 =
-* Enhancements:
+* New Features:
-	* introducing average time on page, average page load time, average exit rate, and average session duration metrics
+	* introducing average time on page, average page load time, average exit rate, and average session duration

 = 4.9.5 =
 * Enhancements: